cusey/NodeJSExamples/README.md

 ```
 * Updating the packages

  npm install will install all modules listed as dependencies in package.
+All packages get
+ saved in the node_modules folder.
  ```
  $ npm install
  ```